atl-tw/xddl/xddl-plugin-java/README.md

       You can invert the order of any given property by placing a ``!`` character at the beginning of the name.
 For
       example: ``"compareToIncludeProperties":["familyName", "surname", "!dateOfBirth"]`` will give your the YOUNGEST people with matching names first.
 All properties will for comparison will be accessed via getters.
+      If this property is not included, ALL properties will be included in the order listed.
  * Property:
     * ``type``: A fully qualified Java type for the property. eg, use ``java.util.Date`` for the ``DATETIME``.
 For List types, they should be a non-parameterized collection name.